CD-ROM: Complemented Deep-Reduced Order Model

 While the cylinder case discussed above offers a simple test bed for the presentation of the approach and its potential, it has already been shown that very parsimonious models could be used to model its dynamics \cite{loiseau2018constrained}, which suggests this configuration might not require a high dimensional neural network to learn a correction term.
 The case of the fluidic pinball is more challenging and can better underline the ability of our method to handle complex physics.
 As presented in the previous section, the POD-Galerkin approach is not well suited to the reduction of the pinball case.
 The number of modes required to reconstruct the snapshot data with a satisfying accuracy is very large and using a small number of modes leads to an unstable model.

 To apply the correction approach to the pinball case, a correction model is built.
 The encoder and residual models are multi layer perceptrons and the Sigmoid Linear Unit activation function is used as it leads to smoother integration.
 The weights of the residual model are initialised to be close to 0 so that the ROM is initially almost uncorrected.
-Diagonal entries of the memory matrix are initialised as a log-linear range of time horizons, ranging from $0.6$ to $3.84$ time units.
-The training data consists of $1800$ t.u.
-(15000 snapshots) of DNS simulation in the chaotic regime.
+Diagonal entries of the memory matrix are initialised as a log-linear range of time horizons, ranging from $0.6$ to $3.84$ {seconds}.
+The training data consists of $1800$ {seconds} (15000 snapshots) of DNS simulation in the chaotic regime.
 The leading two thirds of the simulated DNS trajectory are used for training while the remaining third is set aside for testing.